 The Washington Trust for Historic Preservation (WTHP) is the only statewide non-profit historic preservation organization.
-The Main Street program is an economic development program for small business using historic preservation as the tool for marketing and community character.
+The Main Street program is an economic development program for small businesses using historic preservation as the tool for marketing and community character.
 There is no other organization in the state with the expertise in historic preservation as the WTHP.
 Also, the program originated with the WTHP before it was moved to the state.
 As DAHP does not have the staff to administer the program it only makes sense to have WTHP managed the program for them.

-• What kind of market research did the agency conduct to conclude that alternative sources were inappropriate or unavailable?
-Provide a narrative description of the agency's due diligence in determining the basis for the sole source contract, including methods used by the agency to conduct a review of available sources such as researching trade publications, industry newsletters and the internet; contacting similar service providers; and reviewing statewide pricing trends and/or agreements.
-Include a list of businesses contacted (if you state that no other businesses were contacted, explain why not), date of contact, method of contact (telephone, mail, e-mail, other), and documentation demonstrating an explanation of why those businesses could not or would not, under any circumstances, perform the contract; or an explanation of why the agency has determined that no businesses other than the prospective contractor can perform the contract.
+- What kind of market research did the agency conduct to conclude that alternative sources were inappropriate or unavailable?
+Provide a narrative description of the agency's due diligence in determining the basis for the sole source contract, including methods used by the agency to conduct a review of available sources.
+Use DES' Market Research Template if assistance is needed. - As part of the market research requirements, include a list of statewide contracts reviewed and/or businesses contacted, date of contact, method of contact (telephone, mail, e-mail, other), and documentation demonstrating an explanation of why those businesses could not or would not, under any circumstances, perform the contract; or an explanation of why the agency has determined that no businesses other than the prospective contractor can perform the contract.